derSoerrn95/alex/contents/cli/README.md

 ```

 where the parameter *-t* is omitted.
-Note that, contrary to testing, the project is not deleted.
 Once ALEX has finished learning an application, the control is given back to the user.
-Since the results of a learning process are not really readable on the command line, a user has to look a the results via the frontend of ALEX.